Change management: 10 tips for a failed project

 Who cares about the impact of change on employees’ lives?
 These are just unimportant details!

-Not considering the impacts of change on employees, such as their comfort, their routine, their habits, is tantamount to not considering their work, which inevitably leads to damaging their motivation, their commitment and their job satisfaction.
+Failing to consider the impact of change on employees, such as their comfort, routine and habits, means failing to consider their work, which inevitably leads to damage to their motivation, commitment and job satisfaction.

-Change brings with it different levels of anxiety and frustration that need to be taken into account in a change management plan adapted to your context and culture to ensure continuity of work and success of the project.
+Change brings with it different levels of anxiety and frustration, which need to be taken into account in achange management plan tailored to your context and culture, to ensure continuity of work and success of the project.

-Dealingwith change and supporting change requires an empathetic, needs-oriented approach.
+Dealing with change and supporting change requires an empathetic, needs-oriented approach.
+People must remain at the heart of any successful change project.

 #10 Be vague about the reasons for the change